BIOL275-MSUM/eda-Dweek404/README.md

 ## Methods

-Data was extracted from the MSUM ecology i naturalist group in 2019
+Data was extracted from the MSUM ecology i naturalist group in 2019, and 2020.
+The same was done with all Clay county I naturalist observations in the same year.
+This was to see if anyone was using I naturalist outside of class time, and if anyone continued to use it the following year.
+The tables of 2019 and 2020 were bound and filtered to just show user logins for observations.
+The amount of logins was then graphed on a frequency table.

 ## Results